windmill-labs/windmilldocs/docs/core_concepts/4_webhooks/index.md

 ## Request headers

 It is possible for jobs to take request headers as arguments.
-To do so, either specify in the query args the headers to process at `include_headers`, separated with `,`. e.g: `/api/w/admins/jobs/run_wait_result/p/u/user/undisputed_script?include_header=X-Sign,foo`
+To do so, either specify in the query args the headers to process at `include_header`, separated with `,`. e.g: `/api/w/admins/jobs/run_wait_result/p/u/user/undisputed_script?include_header=X-Sign,foo`

 or use the env variable: `INCLUDE_HEADERS` with the same format so that all requests to any job will include the headers.